Bria-AI/ComfyUI-BRIA-API/Readme.md

 | **Text2Image HD**      | Optimized for high-resolution outputs, this node generates detailed and sharp visuals from text prompts. |

 ## Tailored Generation Nodes
-These nodes use pre-trained tailored models to generate images that faithfully reproduce specific visual IP elements or guidelines. [[API docs](https://bria-ai-api-docs.redoc.ly/tag/Tailored-Generation)].
+These nodes use pre-trained tailored models to generate images that faithfully reproduce specific visual IP elements or guidelines.

 | Node                   | Description                                                        |
 |------------------------|--------------------------------------------------------------------|